We extend greetings to those who are new to the Guild, and gratitude

 cabaret artist SHANA FARR of The Players co-hosted a 2021 Shakespeare's

-Birthday gathering with Oscar laureate F.
+Birthday chat with Oscar laureate F.

 MURRAY ABRAHAM, an exchange that celebrated what has long been revered